Skip to main content

 Your disembarkation time coordinates with your luggage tag information.

-Each cruise line has a different method, but they are similar in that each color and/or number is assigned to a specific time in which you can get off the ship and retrieve your luggage.
+Each cruise line has a different method, but they are similar in that each color and/or number is assigned to a specific time at which you can get off the ship and retrieve your luggage.

 Sometimes, if you show up too early, you will be told to return to your designated waiting area.
 This is to help keep everything as orderly as possible.